-Up to twelve credit hours of graduate courses may be transferred.
+Up to twelve (12) credit hours of graduate courses may be transferred.
 Only courses with a grade of B or better that have not been applied toward another degree may be transferred.
-The request for credit transfer must include the following documents: a completed Request Approval of Transfer Credits form, a description of course content and level, and an official transcript.
-The documents are provided to the SIE Student Services Coordinator to facilitate processing of the request.
-If the student is already admitted into a UVA program, then the request for credit transfer must be preapproved before the course is taken.
+The request for credit transfer must include the following: a completed Request Approval of Transfer Credits form, a description of course content and level, and an official transcript.
+The documents are uploaded with the form submission.
+If the student is already admitted into a UVA program, then the request for credit transfer must be pre-approved before the course is taken.
 All transfer credits are subject to the approval of the student's advisor and the Engineering School dean's office.

-VEO students may transfer up to fifteen credits from other schools participating in the VEO program toward their UVA M.E. degree.
+VEO students may transfer up to fifteen (15) credits from other schools participating in the VEO program toward their UVA M.E. degree.
 The other VEO institutions are George Mason University, Old Dominion University, Virginia Commonwealth University and Virginia Polytechnic Institute and State University (Virginia Tech).
-Students in the on-Grounds M.E. program may register for up to twelve credit hours of courses offered through VEO.
+Students in the on-Grounds M.E. program may register for up to twelve (12) credit hours of courses offered through VEO.